unaffected/ruthless.heavens/README.md

 >
 > Anonymous Google Forms Feedback Questionnaire: https://forms.gle/d9j3ELD1gsQ9XX128

-If you could have power, would you take it?
-What would you give?
+If you could seize power, would you take it?
+What price would you pay?
 To what end would you go?

 Ruthless Heavens is a fast-paced, competitive deck-building game in which players strive to reach the peaks of power.